 The community development efforts of the people in this room and their partners around the world and in the Federal Reserve System also may have contributed, at least on the margin, to this relatively rapid growth in reservation Indian income since 1990.
 The Federal Reserve System's own work in Indian Country escalated in the early 1990s, after the denial of a proposed banking industry merger due to concerns that one of the institutions involved was not adequately serving an Indian reservation's credit needs.
 Partly as a result of this case, the Minneapolis Fed was encouraged by banks and tribes to assist in the development of enhanced tribal commercial laws, to facilitate the flow of credit on reservations.
-That effort blossomed into a major commitment and partnership with the Uniform Law Commission (ULC) to develop and provide national outreach and technical assistance for a model tribal secured transactions law and continues today in further work with tribes and the ULC toward a model tribal probate code.3 To complement the commercial law initiatives, the Minneapolis Fed helped organize Indian business alliances in several states, so that Indian business owners and others can advocate for good business laws and address financial and other barriers to business development on reservations.
+That effort blossomed into a major commitment that has continued through the development of a model tribal secured transactions law in 2005 and continues today in further work with tribes and the Uniform Law Commission toward a model tribal probate code.3 To complement the commercial law initiatives, we helped organize Indian business alliances in several states, so that Indian business owners and others can advocate for good business laws and address financial and other barriers to business development on reservations.
 Other Reserve Banks, notably San Francisco and Kansas City, undertook related initiatives, such as programs to promote mortgage lending on reservations, and worked hard to build partnerships with the relevant federal agencies as well.
-Together and with staff at the Board of Governors, we organized periodic national listening sessions and conferences with tribal leaders, such as the Walking the Native Path conference in 1999, the Banking Opportunities in Indian Country conference in 2002 and a series of events across the country in 2011-2012.
-These last culminated in the Growing Economies in Indian Country national summit meeting at the Board of Governors in Washington, D.C., in FIGURE 1
+Together and with staff at the Board of Governors, we organized periodic national listening sessions and conferences with tribal leaders, such as the Walking the Native Path conference in 1999, the Banking Opportunities in Indian Country conference in 2002, and a series of events across the country in 2011-2012.
+These last culminated in the Growing Economies in Indian Country national summit meeting at the Board of Governors in Washington, D.C., in April 2012, where I was honored to deliver a keynote address on Indian Country economic development.4